 While joint ownership may be appropriate for the protection of some property, your estate plan should include other ways of safeguarding your assets.
 There are different types of joint ownership.

-Unlike other forms, joint tenancy is not restricted to family although it is usually used by spouses or parents and children.
+Unlike other forms with rights of survivorship, joint tenancy is not restricted to spouses although it is usually used by spouses, parents, and children.

-It can be used with a wide variety of assets, including any asset with title documents (real estate, motor vehicles, boats), financial accounts, stock, securities and annuities, businesses, and brokerage accounts.
+It can be used with a wide variety of assets, including any asset with deeds/title documents (real estate, motor vehicles, boats), financial accounts, stock, securities and annuities, businesses, and brokerage accounts.

-You can create joint tenancy with either property you purchase together or individual property you want to add a co-owner to.
+You can create joint tenancy with either property/assets you purchase/acquire together or individual property/assets you want to add a co-owner to.
 The second choice may:

-Joint tenancy prevents debts incurred by an individual owner from being collected by creditors from the jointly owned property.
+Joint tenancy can prevent debts or lawsuit settlements incurred by an individual owner from being collected by creditors from the jointly owned property/assets.
 Only that person’s sole property is at risk.

 A few situations make joint property available to creditors.

-Tenants by the Entirety (TBE) has the same rules as Joint Tenancy With Rights of Survivorship (JTWROS), but it only applies to married couples who are treated as a single legal entity.
+Tenants by the Entirety (TBE) has similar rules as Joint Tenancy and only applies to married couples, who are treated as a single legal entity.

 For a TBE deed to be valid:

-Twenty-five states and the District of Columbia recognize TBE as of 2019.
+Twenty-six states and the District of Columbia recognize TBE as of 2021.
+States can vary in the type of property they allow to be claimed.

-Even if you have marital issues, neither spouse can sell your jointly owned property without consent from the other.
+Even if you have marital issues, neither spouse can sell your jointly owned as without consent from the other.

-TBE can be terminated at any time by mutual consent of the spouses.
-In the case of a divorce, this is void and the agreement becomes a tenancy in common where the right of survivorship no longer applies and each spouse may sell their share in the property.
+While neither you nor your spouse may sell or transfer your shares of the property/assets without the consent of the other, a TBE can be terminated/voided at any time by divorce or mutual consent of the spouses.
+In both cases the agreement becomes a tenancy in common where the right of survivorship no longer applies and each spouse may sell their share in the property/assets.
+Alternately, spouses can agree to convey title to the property/assets to a third party by gift or deed.

-Community property is a form of joint property ownership where every property and any income acquired by one or both spouses during marriage is considered jointly owned and equally shared, even if both spouses’ names are not on the deed or title.
+Community property is a form of joint property/asset ownership where every property and any income/asset acquired by one or both spouses during marriage is considered jointly owned even if both spouses’ names are not on the deed or title.

-Community property includes the right of survivorship, where property automatically passes to the other spouse without having to use a will and/or go through probate court.
+Community property can include the right of survivorship, where property automatically passes to the other spouse without having to use a will and/or go through probate court.

 There are both benefits and drawbacks to these types of joint ownership and it is important to know both before going with this option.

-The major benefit is that joint ownership settles the right of property ownership automatically and avoids the problems created by the probate process.
+The major benefit is that joint ownership settles the right of property ownership automatically and avoids the problems created by the probate process when the first owner dies.

 Since it is jointly owned, creditors can’t go after the property if only one owner has debt or declares bankruptcy.
 Some states will even protect the survivor from the deceased owner’s creditors.

-Since both co-owners have access to the properties, one owner may be able to take advantage of the other, especially if they are having cognitive decline as they age.
+Since both co-owners have access to the properties/assets, one owner may be able to take advantage of the other, especially if they are having cognitive decline as they age.

-Because both tenants must agree on any sale of property, discord among owners can complicate these sales.
+Because both tenants must agree on any sale of property/assets, discord among owners can complicate these sales.

 Either co-owner will be completely responsible for expenses if the other co-owner does not pay their share.

-Joint tenancy gives the survivor sole rights to the property, which can also be a problem if not done carefully.
+Joint tenancy gives the survivor sole rights to the property/assets, which can also be a problem if not done carefully.

 It may interfere with a large tax break when your surviving spouse dies if: